 ✔2017: Acquires supermarket chain Whole Foods Market

-The secret to CRM success
+Amazon's CRM strategy: the secret to success

 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”